Our fitness expert demonstrates a simple routine to get started.

 Seated jumping jack

 For this one, start with your arms stretched out to each side.
-Begint the movement by opening your legs out at the knees and landing your feet diagonally open front of you while simultaneously moving your arms up to meet over your head.
+Begin the movement by opening your legs out at the knees and landing your feet diagonally open front of you while simultaneously moving your arms up to meet over your head.
 You can do this as slowly or quickly as you feel comfortable and if you want to make it even harder, you could add a resistance band to your thighs.

 Seated cross crunch

 This one is simple to get the hang of as all you need to do is sit down and march your legs to a beat.
 It might help to put one of your favourite upbeat songs on for this one to help you keep in time.
-Not only can this act as a cardio work out but it also helps strengthen the hips.
+Not only can this act as a cardio workout but it also helps strengthen the hips.

 Upper body twist for flexibility